victorvoid/dinoql/README.md

 # dinoql
 [![Build Status](https://travis-ci.org/victorvoid/dinoql.svg?branch=master)](https://travis-ci.org/victorvoid/dinoql)

 A customizable GraphQL style query language for interacting with JavaScript objects.
-Use dinoQL to traverse JavaScript objects the same way you query APIs with GraphQL.
+Use dinoql to traverse JavaScript objects the same way you query APIs with GraphQL.

 **Table of Contents**